Anchor/Executive Producer of Digital Content

 Amanda Hara is an Emmy, Edward R. Murrow, and Associated Press award winning journalist who joined the WVLT News team in 2012.
 She anchors the 6:00 p.m. and 11:00 p.m.newscasts on WVLT and the 10:00 p.m. newscast on CW Monday through Friday.
 She also serves as an Executive Producer of Digital Content.

-Amanda has been honored with four Emmy awards and more than two dozen nominations, multiple Edward R. Murrow awards, and several Associated Press awards including "Best Reporter" and "Best News Anchor" in Tennessee.
+Amanda has been honored with five Emmy awards and more than two dozen nominations, five Edward R. Murrow awards, and 14 Associated Press awards including "Best Reporter" and "Best News Anchor" in Tennessee.

 She might be from Snoqualmie, Washington, but Tennessee truly is home.
 Her family moved to the Volunteer State when she was studying at Washington State University.
 After graduation, Amanda followed her family south and saw her brother off to college at University of Tennessee in Knoxville.

 Amanda landed her first job in Evansville, Indiana where she covered a devastating tornado that killed 25 people, filed reports for both CNN and the Weather Channel, and covered a series of stories that prompted change at a local animal shelter.

 As a longtime equestrian, it was only fitting that Lexington, Kentucky was the next stop for Amanda.
 She grew up showing Hunter/Jumpers, helped her mother breed, deliver and train three foals on their small horse farm, played on the Washington State University Polo Team, and then started competing in Eventing.
 While at WLEX in Lexington, Amanda was awarded an Emmy for a report on the historic Keeneland racetrack.
 She even worked at a thoroughbred farm in the mornings, helping break horses for the track.
 Lexington is also where Amanda picked up her first thoroughbred, "Unafraid" who she now keeps with her in Knoxville.